There are many reasons why you might want to build a membership site. But, in this post, I want to share one that goes beyond money.

 Recently, we’ve seen things really ramp up.
 And none of it is particularly good for internet freedom.

 First off, Parler was removed from the App Store and Google.
 But, then Amazon unceremoniously booted them from their cloud hosting.
 Parler was removed from the internet.
-In a very coordinated fashion, among multiple companies.

 The Trump campaign – and the President himself – was removed from social media.
 Stripe turned off the campaign’s ability to process orders.
 Their email provider turned off the ability to send email.